polystruct/creative/docs/residential/building/interior.md

     placing a rail on top of the furnaces for instance.
 Another addition is to consider the extractor hood above as well.
 This can be single blocks, or a combination (such as lanterns and trapdoors).
+11. A **grandfather clock** can have several designs.
+I like the ones with a clock inside an item frame at the highest block, and with a chain or lightning rod below.
+12. A **reading/writing desk**, for which plenty of designs exist as well.
+13. **Hanging flower pots** using chains.
+Make sure to keep enough space (generally 3 blocks) below to keep it aesthetically pleasing, or keep it along the wall otherwise.

 # Tables